DianePatton/EVPN-paper/README.md

  * BGP Unnumbered

 To use this repository, copy the interfaces file to `/etc/network/` and the Quagga.conf and daemons file to `/etc/quagga/` on each device and reboot.
+A helper script is provided to simplify this.
+To use it, first copy the contents of this folder to ``/var/www`, then run

+    python pushconfig.py bgp-unnumbered server01,server02,leaf01,leaf02,spine01,spine02